icarito/physics-with-xo/09_precision_accuracy_ADC.md

 #### Accuracy:

-While it is true (as will be discussed further ahead) that there is no data dispersion in the order of a centecimal of a Volt, the values measured by the XO and the reference instruments independently or simultaneously usually don't coincide, therefore we must determine the accuracy of the obtained results, by calculating the calibration level of the XO1 as voltmeter; this can be done by analyzing the graph Vref=f(Vxo1).
+While it is true (as will be discussed further ahead) that there is no data dispersion in the order of a hundredth of a Volt, the values measured by the XO and the reference instruments independently or simultaneously usually don't coincide, therefore we must determine the accuracy of the obtained results, by calculating the calibration level of the XO1 as voltmeter; this can be done by analyzing the graph Vref=f(Vxo1).
 The reference voltage Vref in this case was measured with the LQ mini interface.

 ![Vref=f(Vxo1)](images/9_graph_1.png)